realmagicgreen/magicgreen11ty/src/articles/2018-06-12-asean-against-plastic-pollution.md

 ---
-title: ASEAN against plastic pollution
+title: ASEAN Against Plastic Pollution
 subtitle: ASEAN Centre for Biodiversity (ACB) joins the movement against the use of plastics, supports the initiatives in banning plastic use.
 description: "Every year, the world produces around 5 trillion plastic bags.
 That is about 700 per person.
 Utilized for just a few minutes, take centuries to decompose."
 date: 2018-06-12